The simple answer is yes, there is real money to be made if you invest in buy to let, but it can take time, effort, and a fair amount of research.

 Investing in buy to let can be a good alternative to an annuity

-Now however, most of us have far more choice: instead of only being able to invest in an annuity, it is much easier to withdraw cash from the pension fund to use for other types of income-generating investment - such as buy-to-let property.
+Now, however, most of us have far more choice.
+Instead of only being able to invest in an annuity, it’s much easier to withdraw cash from the pension fund to use for other types of income-generating investment - such as buy-to-let property.
 Which brings us to the next point...

 Property has been a good bet in recent decades

-The UK housing market has increased hugely in value over the past 25 years or so, even when the post-financial crisis downturn is taken into account.
+The UK housing market has increased hugely in value over the past 25 years or so, even taking into account the downturn after the financial crisis of 2008.

 By using some of your pension to buy a house or flat, you have the opportunity to benefit from any continued growth.